-L-1 Support the continued use of these CPCC-owned parcels as Park/Open Space.

-L-2 Encourage this area to remain as Park/Open Space.

-Although shown as appropriate for Institutional use, this area should remain as open space for the enjoyment of students and the public.
+- L-1 Support the continued use of these CPCC-owned parcels as Park/Open Space for use by students and the public.
+This area includes a portion of the Little Sugar Creek Greenway and also frames the entrance to the CPCC Culinary Arts Building with a formal plaza. - L-2 Encourage this area to remain as Park/Open Space.
+Although shown as appropriate for Institutional use, the area should remain as open space for the enjoyment of students and the public.
 It is part of an expanse of open lawn in front of CPCC's Overcash Building; CPCC does not have plans to build in this area in the next several years, if ever.
-Removal of the existing fence around the perimeter would open up this lawn to the street and enhance its usability.

-L-3 Support the continued use of this multiple-parcel site for Park/Open Space uses.
+Removal of the existing fence around the perimeter would open up this lawn to the street and enhance its usability. - L-3 Support the continued use of this multiple-parcel site for Park/Open Space uses.
 Comprising six parcels owned by Mecklenburg County and one owned by CPCC, the site is currently home to American Legion Memorial Stadium, the Grady Cole Center, and a multi-story parking deck serving the stadium and CPCC.
 The stadium, which is a local historic landmark, should be maintained and preserved.
 If it is no longer feasible or practical to maintain the stadium as a usable facility, it should be replaced with a similar facility or other public recreational use.
-If the Grady Cole Center is replaced or redeveloped, the site should include a recreational facility available for public use.
+If the Grady Cole Center is replaced or redeveloped, the site should include a recreational facility available for public use, possibly sharing use with CPCC.